minispooner/SANS_KringleCon_2021_Walkthrough/12 - Frost Tower Website Checkup.md

   He tells you to review a couple of lib docs - the npm express-session package (https://www.npmjs.com/package/express-session) and the mysqljs/mysql package (https://github.com/mysqljs/mysql).
 </details>

-2. Exploit the first vulnerability
+2. Exploit the first vulnerability on the https://staging.jackfrosttower.com/ website
 <details>
   <summary>Hint 1</summary>
   The server.js file imports the express-session package.
 Take a look at how it uses this lib to find developer flaws in session management.